swt30/waterworlds-paper/waterworlds.md

 We cautioned that it is likely not appropriate to attempt to treat such vapour layers using our approach, which is intended for interior structures.
 However, a lesser version of this effect is still visible at higher pressures.

+> We left the surface pressure as a free parameter in our models.
+Any attempt to interpret observations based on these models must necessarily instead treat it as an observational constraint.
+The surface pressure is set by the depth beyond which atmospheric measurements can no longer probe.
+@Madhusudhan2015 discussed planets with H$_2$O-rich atmospheres, describing the use of measurements both in and out of opacity windows to determine the atmospheric thickness.
+The pressure to which these measurements probe varies from 0.1 bar (in regions of high opacity; that is, outside an atmospheric window) to 100 bar (within such a window).
+Our models go beyond this pressure range, and are therefore appropriate for treating the structure of the planet below the observable opacity surface.

+> In the case of a volatile layer such as water, the line between interior and atmosphere can become blurred.
+The picture is complicated by atmospheric effects that can increase the opacity.
+If a cloud layer forms in the atmosphere, the opacity surface may not necessarily be at the same depth or pressure as any solid surface of the planet.
+Turbidity effects around the critical point may also affect the opacity.
+It is for this reason that high-temperature exoplanets are interesting: at higher temperatures, a cloud deck is less likely to occur and atmospheric measurements will therefore be able to probe deeper.
+The previously-mentioned opacity windows may therefore be able to provide a view through the atmosphere to the planet's surface, or at least to a point where the assumption of interior convective mixing is more likely to hold.

-We therefore conclude that, in some cases, planetary heating could alter the interpretation of a planet's radius if a water layer is part of the model.
+We therefore conclude that, in some cases, planetary heating may alter the interpretation of a planet's radius if a water layer is part of the model.
 This is especially true if the planet consists entirely of water, but this is an unlikely physical scenario.
 More importantly, the result is still significant even if the surface of the water layer is at moderately high pressures---that is, even if it lies underneath a heavy atmosphere.
 All that is required for the water layer's density to change significantly from the isothermal case is for a temperature increase of a few hundred degrees Kelvin.